Fiona-Gorrie/ClimbApp/README.md

 ClimApp

 Description:
-An App for users to find climbing routes that match their experience level, equiptment capability, and by rating.
+An App for users to find climbing routes that match their experience level, equiptment needed, and by rating.

 First edition to include all the kernal elements required for the Greenfield/MVP project: